RainingClouds/how-we-work/ANDROID.md

-# Android
+# Android / iOS
-**We strictly say no to HTML5 based or hybrid mobile applications.** We love the capabilities of native Android framework, and we know how to push boundaries to to create a seamless experience for users.
+**We strictly say no to HTML5 based or hybrid mobile applications.** We only work on native Android and iOS applications.

 **Why not hybrid/html5 apps ?**

+When we go for these type of mobile application development, we are losing out on native experience, a chunk of native API accesses, and ofcourse performance.
+And we are not going with what others are saying, But before taking this decision we have tried a couple of demo applications in PhoneGap, Appcelerator.
+These are good when we are creating very simple applications without leveraging any advanced features of the platform.

 | Native |	HTML5 |	Hybrid | App Features |
 |--|--|--|--|